Graduate Diploma in Law

 Graduates from the GDL also have the option to move on to work in the legal profession in some other capacity immediately after their studies, and look to qualify at a later date.
 A small number of students use the course to access Masters courses that require a background in law.

-Whatever career path you choose, we have a dedicated Careers Adviser based in the School of Law who provides targeted careers support for students taking the course.
+Whatever career path you choose, we have an in-house academic Employability Lead for the School who provides targeted careers support for students taking the course.

 |Fees and funding||